-Note: When replacing the blade, be sure to install the blade with the side marked "Bottom" or "Grass Side" (or with a part number stamped in it) facing the ground when the mower is in the operating position.
+Note: When replacing the blade, be sure to install the blade with the side of the blade marked "Bottom" or "Grass Side" (or with a part number stamped in it) facing the ground when the mower is in the operating position.

-Use a torque wrench to tighten the blade spindle hex flange nut to between 100 ft-lbs and 130 ft-lbs.
+Use a torque wrench to tighten the blade spindle hex flange nut to between 100 lbs-ft and 130 lbs-ft.